Paraguay–Taiwan relations: 2020s

 In May 2021, Paraguay was one of 15 countries that maintained diplomatic relations with Taiwan.

 In the 2020s, Taiwan helped Paraguay set up an artificial breeding operation for pacu.

 In January 2023, Efrain Alegre, presidential candidate for the 2023 Paraguayan general election, told Reuters that in case he wins the election in April, Paraguay would cut Taiwan ties and open relations with China, hoping to boost Paraguay's soy and beef exports.
 Incumbent Santiago Peña won by a comfortable margin, reassuring the Taiwanese that their ongoing bilateral relations were not imperiled.

 In December 2024, Paraguay declared a Chinese envoy persona non grata for allegedly interfering in internal affairs in attempting to get Paraguay to break relations with Taiwan.

-Free Trade Agreement
+Taiwan has also accused Chinese firm Huawei of spying on its diplomats in Paraguay.

+Economic relations

+Taiwan is a major customer of Paraguayan beef and pork products, with 88 percent of exported pork in 2025 going to Taiwan, alongside being the second largest market for Paraguyan beef exported in 2025.

+Both countries are constructing the "Taiwan-Paraguay Smart Technology Park" in Ciudad del Este, with focus on productions of an electric bus and textiles.

-In 2004, Taiwan and Paraguay attempted to negotiate a free trade agreement, but having to obtain approval from Paraguay's MERCOSUR's partners (none of which has diplomatic relations with Taiwan) made the process difficult.
+In 2004, Taiwan and Paraguay attempted to negotiate a free trade agreement, but the effort to obtain approval from Paraguay's MERCOSUR's partners (none of which has diplomatic relations with Taiwan) made the process difficult.
 Since 27 February 2018, the free trade agreement has entered into effect.

+Educational relations

+Both countries maintain a university in Paraguay, the Polytechnic University Taiwan - Paraguay.
+Established in 2018, the university focuses on technical higher education.
+In 2025, construction began on a new campus with a capacity for a thousand students.